Ali-Ozturk/ibm_cic_case--chatbot/README.md

 **Kafka** topics for storing user events such as;

 * User messages that the agent did not recognize
-* All user messages for real-time analytical purposes
+* All user messages for real-time analytical purposes and temporary storage

 **Cassandra database** to store all messages for persistence (Idea was that we might want to look at how we can improve the agent in the future)